alpaca-core/alpaca-core-sdk/doc/iapi.md

   "description": "A schema for the inference API of a model type", "type": "object",
   "properties": {
+    "id": {
+      "description": "A unique identifier of the schema", "type": "string"
+    },
     "description": {
       "description": "A human-readable description of the inference engine", "type": "string"